 Finally, Americans corporations have to deal with disunity among their shareholders and corporate directors.
 If a corporation lacks unity, an unwelcome third-party—namely a renegade shareholder—may acquire a large enough position to hold the corporation hostage, until the directors buy back the renegade's shares at an inflated price.
 Business experts have given this tactic the name "Greenmail", the corporate version of blackmail.

 In short, disunity can have catastrophic consequences; and Americans have to live with it everyday.
 They will continue to do so, until one politician has enough guts to say, "Enough of this blackmail and intimidation!
 We want out!"
 I hope I live long enough to see which political party initiatiates it.
 For my money, it will be the Republicans.
-Let's hope the Republican members can get over their own disunity to see the independence movement to its finale.
+Let's hope the Republican members can get over their own disunity to see the independence movement through to its finale.